TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

   packages: !include_dir_named packages
 ```

 Then create a folder named `packages` next to your `configuration.yaml`.
-Every YAML file you drop in there is a package.
+Every YAML file you drop in there is a package. **The filename must end in `.yaml`**; a file without the extension is silently ignored, with no error anywhere.

 Now make a package file, for example `packages/blueprint_entity_sentinel.yaml`, and put the `use_blueprint` block inside a `template:` list: